AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/import-cj-market-data.md

 ---
 title: Importing CJ Affiliate (Commission Junction) Marketing Data
-description: Learn to import CJ Affiliate (Commission Junction) data into MBI.
+description: Learn to import CJ Affiliate (Commission Junction) data into [!DNL MBI].L MBI].
 ---
 # Import CJ Affiliate data

-To import CJ Affiliate (Commission Junction) data into MBI, simply follow the steps below and attach the resulting file to a support ticket.
+To import CJ Affiliate (Commission Junction) data into [!DNL MBI], simply follow the steps below and attach the resulting file to a support ticket.
 We will setup the data table your account and allow you to continue uploading data independently.

 ## Export CJ Affiliate Data